 vaccine protects against infection with the Haemophilus influenzae type b bacteria.

 These bacteria cause meningitis (an inflammation of the covering membranes that surround the brain) and may cause brain damage.
 Also these bacteria can infect the blood, joints, bones, muscles, throat, and the cover surrounding the heart.
 This is especially dangerous for babies.
+Before the vaccine era, this was an extremely common cause of acquired brain injury in children and infants.

 The D in DTaP stands for diphtheria.